Memorial Cross

-The Memorial Cross (Croix du Souvenir), often known as the Silver Cross for Mothers, is a Canadian medal awarded to the mother, widow, widower, or next of kin of any member of the Canadian Forces who loses their life on active service, including peacekeeping, other such international operations and, since 2001, other service related deaths.
+The Memorial Cross (Croix du Souvenir), often known as the Silver Cross for Mothers, is a Canadian decoration awarded to the mother, widow, widower, or next of kin of any member of the Canadian Armed Forces whose life is lost on active service, including peacekeeping, other such international operations and, since 2001, other service-related deaths.

 Design

 The Memorial Cross is in the form of a sterling silver Greek cross, 32 mm across, with arms slightly flared at the ends.
-At the top of the vertical arm is a St. Edward's Crown, symbolising the Canadian monarch's role as the fount of honour, with a maple leaf at the end of the other arms.
-At the centre, within a laurel wreath, is the reigning monarch's Royal Cypher.
+At the top of the vertical arm is the Tudor Crown or St Edward's Crown, symbolizing the Canadian monarch's role as the fount of honour, with a maple leaf at the end of the other arms.
+At the centre, within a laurel wreath, is the reigning monarch's royal cypher.
 The reverse is plain, with most crosses engraved with the rank, service number, initials and surname of the person commemorated.

 The cross was originally worn around the neck from an 11 mm wide light purple ribbon attached to the cross by a silver ring.
-Since January 1945 awards have been presented with a straight silver brooch bar in place of the purple ribbon, to be worn on the left breast, above any other medals the recipient may have.
+Since January 1945, awards have been presented with a straight silver brooch bar in place of the purple ribbon, to be worn on the left breast, above any other medals the recipient may have.